As if the Beagle and the Cocker Spaniel weren’t perfect breeds on their own, the Bocker was produced to give us the ultimate combination puppy.

 Intelligence, Temperament and Personality Traits of the Beagle and Cocker Spaniel mix

-Alternatively known as the Beaker, the Beagle and Cocker Spaniel mix is a friendly canine that can easily get along with humans, dogs, cats, and practically any other beings.
+Alternatively known as the Beaker, the Beagle and Cocker Spaniel mix are a friendly canine that can easily get along with humans, dogs, cats, and practically any other beings.

 Additionally, this is a wise dog that will be particular about its habits and timings, which means that a regular routine will not just benefit you, but will also be appreciated by your pet.